yuga7/Foss-Society-Selection/README.md

 # Foss-Society-Selection

 Your task is to append your name in this by sending a pull request.
+Deadline is 5.30 PM

 ##Applicants